PowerGridModel/power-grid-model/docs/user_manual/calculations.md

     \end{eqnarray}
 $$

-Note that the phase angle is a relative value.
-So the number of unknowns is reduced by one.

 The number of measurements can be found by taking the sum of the following:

 - number of nodes with a voltage sensor with magnitude only